ARTICLE

 Cost data:

-Calculate the cost of acquiring and servicing customers, including marketing expenses, sales commissions, and operational costs.
+You need to calculate the cost of acquiring and servicing customers, which includes marketing expenses, sales commissions, and operational costs.

 Calculate Average Purchase Value (APV):

-The Average Purchase Value (APV) represents the average amount a customer spends per transaction.
-It is calculated by dividing total revenue by the number of purchases.
+The Average Purchase Value (APV) refers to the average amount a customer spends per transaction.
+You may calculate by dividing total revenue by the number of purchases.

 Determine Average Purchase Frequency (APF):

-Average Purchase Frequency (APF) measures how often customers make purchases within a specific timeframe.
-It is calculated by dividing the total number of purchases by the number of unique customers.
+Average Purchase Frequency (APF) typically measures how often customers make purchases within a specific timeframe.
+You can calculate by dividing the total number of purchases by the number of unique customers.

 Calculate Customer Value (CV):